 2017 is upon us and with that comes the 15th Anniversary of the Wisconsin Book Festival!
 Throughout the year we will be celebrating this wonderful milestone with a series of marquee events culminating in another four-day festival in November.
 Over the years we've hosted hundreds of events, thousands of authors, and, perhaps most importantly, so many of YOU - the dedicated members of Wisconsin's literary community.
 Your support has made each year of this unique event possible and helped us continue to push the Festival to in new directions.
 We already have a wonderful slate of events booked to help us kick off the 15th Anniversary.
 We hope that you will join us (frequently) to commemorate fifteen years of Wisconsin Book Festival events.

-And that's just the beginning.
-Look for a wide-variety of Festival events on the coming months.
+Look for a wide-variety of Festival events in the coming months.
 We are getting excited about so many different things right now.
 In March we'll be welcoming Madison author, Margaret George, back to the Festival.
 Margaret appeared at the first Festival in 2002 and we couldn't be happier to host her this Spring for The Confessions of Young Nero.
 Food lovers should mark their calendars for the March 16th visit by Melissa Clark, author of the "A Good Appetite" column in the New York Times as well as multiple cookbooks.

 April promises to be an incredible month of events as well.
 Madison Public LIbrary Foundation's annual Lunch for Libraries welcomes the beloved Richard Russo to Madison for his latest novel, Everybody's Fool.
 We are working with the UW-Madison Center for the Humanities to present Margaret Atwood and her re-imagining of Shakespeare's The Tempest as part of The Great World Texts program.
 And our evening with Teju Cole for Known and Strange Things, his incredible collection of essays on politics, photography, travel, history, and literature, will be a can't-miss affair.